-Oak Hill has worked with the Veterans Administration for over seven years, servicing blind and low vision veterans of all ages in CT and MA.
+Oak Hill has worked with the Veterans Administration for over eight years, serving veterans with visual impairments of all ages in CT and MA.

 Our program focuses on computer and visual supports.
 We introduce new technology to veterans, perform needs assessments, create networking systems, provide training and ongoing support.
 In 2012, Oak Hill conducted professional training with the VA’s Visual Impairment Team on the iPad.
 The service is growing and now several iPads are in the hands of our veterans.

-For many blind veterans, the computer is their primary access to the outside world.
+For many veterans who are blind, the computer is their primary access to the outside world.
 It is how they contact Dial-a-Ride for transportation, order groceries and pay bills online, and keep in touch with friends and family members who don’t live close by.
-Technology also connects them with other blind veterans through the VA’s network email.
+Technology also connects them with other veterans through the VA’s network email.
 When their device or connection fails, Oak Hill is there to help.
 For more information please contact Jennifer Baker at Jennifer.Baker@oakhillct.org or 860.286.3102.

 The veteran’s VA coordinator contacts the NEAT Center at Oak Hill, and we assess what needs to be done.
 Based on a computer access evaluation, we provide one or more of the following services: